xamcat/mobcat-samples/weather/azure/README.md

 ```

 #### Working with KeyVault locally using MSI (Managed Service Identity)
 When running the service locally you should ensure you are signed into Azure (via the [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli)) using the account that was used execute the script or one that has been subsequently given the same or greater [KeyVault](https://azure.microsoft.com/en-gb/services/key-vault/) permissions via **Access Policy**.

-Alternatively, you can use the [Azure Services Authentication](https://marketplace.visualstudio.com/items?itemName=chrismann.MicrosoftVisualStudioAsalExtension) extension for [Visual Studio 2017](https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=Enterprise&rel=15).
-Once installed, you can go to *Tools > Options > Azure Service Authentication* to choose an account and sign in.
+Alternatively, [Visual Studio 2019](https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=Enterprise) can handle this for you via *Tools > Options > Azure Service Authentication*.
+From here, you can choose an account and sign in.

 You will also need to create a file called **localsettings.json** within the **WeatherService** folder (at the same level as the **WeatherService.csproj** file).
 This must contain the endpoint for your [KeyVault](https://azure.microsoft.com/en-gb/services/key-vault/) resource.
 For example: